oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 * Disallow the use of the Password Grant
 * Add PKCE support to summary list for authorization server requirements
 * Rewrote refresh token section to allow refresh tokens if they are time-limited, rotated on each use, and requiring that the rotated refresh token lifetimes do not extend past the lifetime of the initial refresh token
+* Updated recommendations on using state to reflect the Security BCP
+* Updated server support checklist to reflect latest changes

 -03